-- 7. Repeat steps 5 and 6 until you have finished defining all route waypoints. - 8.
-Press out to finish and enter review mode, or page to return to the main page sequence.
+- 7. Repeat steps 5 and 6 until you have finished defining all route waypoints. - Press or to finish and enter review mode, or for to return to the main page sequence.

-- A. The route options page provides access to the GPSMAP 130's route functions. - B. Use the arrow pointer and EDIT/ENTER to add waypoints to the route.
+A. The route options page provides access to the GPSMAP 175's route functions.

+B. Use the arrow pointer and EDIT/ENTER to add waypoints to the route.
 The create waypoint page will appear whenever you have selected a position that is not already stored as a waypoint.